GizziXZ/Innkeeper/README.md

 every message is encrypted using the shared AES symmetric key before being sent to the other user through the server, hence the end to end encryption

+this method of encryption is called [hybrid encryption.](https://en.wikipedia.org/wiki/Hybrid_cryptosystem)

+## Why are you not just encrypting everything directly with the RSA keypair, idiot

+because AES is more efficient than RSA and RSA is only able to encrypt data to a maximum amount equal to your key size (2048 bits = 256 bytes)

+this means the size of any messages you send are limited to 256 bytes if you are using RSA and you also cannot encrypt most files because of that. using AES allows you to send large files and messages.

 ## What happens if I login on another browser?

 your keypair will be regenerated over the existing one and the public key on the server will be replaced with the new one and all symmetric keys will be regenerated, this is a privacy feature.